UPPMAX/HPC-python/docs/packages.rst

 Packages
 ========

+.. admonition:: Python modules AKA Python packages

+   - Python **packages broaden the use of python** to almost infinity!

+   - Instead of writing code yourself there may be others that have done the same!

+   - Many **scientific tools** are distributed as **python package**'s making it possible to run a script in the prompt and there define files to be analysed and arguments defining exactly what to do.

+   - A nice **introduction to packages** can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/

 .. questions::

+   - How do I find which packages and versions are available?
-   - What syntax is used to make a lesson?
+   - What to do if I need other packages?
-   - How do you structure a lesson effectively for teaching?

-   ``questions`` are at the top of a lesson and provide a starting point for what you might learn.
-It is usually a bulleted list.
-   (The history is a holdover from carpentries-style lessons, and is not required.)
+   - Are there differences between HPC2N and UPPMAX?

 .. objectives::

-   - Show how to load Python
+   - Show how to check for Python packages
-   - show how to run Python scripts and start the Python commandline
+   - show how to install own packages on the different clusters

 - Python **packages broaden the use of python** to almost infinity!